limyansky/personal_website/_drafts/A-Guessing-Game-with-GPT2.md

 ```
 category: High Energy Astrophysical Phenomena title:
 ```
-in attempting to auto-complete the statement, GPT2 would end up generating a fake paper title.
+GPT2 would end up generating a fake paper title.
 By changing what occurred after the "category" statement, I could use this technique to generate titles from any given category, as well as from a combination of categories.

 Unfortunately, this approach led to me quickly surpassing the GPU usage limits in Google's (free) Colaboratory notebooks.